merlinz01/redpepper/docs/protocol.md

 This document describes the protocol used for communication between the Manager and Agents.

-> The basic protocol provides much the same functionality as a WebSocket connection.
-> It would be fairly simple to implement communication over WebSockets if such a need arises.

-Connections are made using TLS over a normal TCP connection initiated by agents.
+## Message Transport

+The protocol uses a simple bidirectional message transport.
+This is intended to be somewhat generic and could be replaced with a different message transport if needed (e.g. WebSockets, message queues, etc.).

+The default message transport is implemented using TLS-encrypted TCP sockets.
-Messages are passed both directions over the connection.
+Messages are passed back and forth as binary blobs prefixed with the message's 32-bit encoded length.

+## Message Encoding

-Messages are encoded in MessagePack encoding prefixed with the message's 32-bit encoded length.
+Messages are encoded as MessagePack dicts with a type field which determines both the semantics and the accepted message schema.
-See [messages.py](/src/common/redpepper/common/messages.py) for the message definitions.
+See [messages.py](/src/common/redpepper/common/messages.py) for the schema definitions.

+## Message Types

+AgentHello and ManagerHello messages are used for initial connection setup.

-Ping messages are used for connection keep-alive.
+Ping and Pong messages are used for connection keep-alive.

-All request/response flows should have timeouts.
-Retries of timed-out flows are not handled at the protocol level.
+Request and Response messages are used for asynchronous request/response communication.

+Notification messages are used for notifications which do not require a response.

+Bye messages are used to close the connection gracefully.

 ## Communication Flow